Flameflake04/Stock-Price-Predictor-Web-v1/README.md

 - **Model**: Recurrent Neural Network (RNN)

 ## Special Thanks
-Special thanks for Mr Sumit Aggarwal, interviewer at MorningStar.
+Special thanks for Mr Sumit Aggarwal as my interviewer at MorningStar last year.
 When I was interviewed at MorningStar before, he asked me how to improve my old RNN-stock-predictor project by download multiple datas at the large scale.
 I could not answer that question and he gave me his solution to use YahooAPI.

 ## Changelog